MicrosoftDocs/VBA-Docs/api/Word.Window.SetFocus.md

 # Window.SetFocus method (Word)

-Sets the focus of the specified document window to the body of an e-mail message.
+Sets the focus of the specified document window to the body of an email message.

 ## Syntax